-The terminal project allows you to bring together the skills and concepts, art and craft you have been studying to report and produce a professional-quality multimedia project under the guidance of an MMJ advisor.
+You will produce a terminal project that incorporates some combination of video, audio, photography, writing or data visualization for web or other multimedia platform.
+The terminal project, which will be reviewed by a committee composed of faculty and an outside expert, allows you to bring together the skills and concepts, art and craft you have been studying to report and produce a professional-quality multimedia project under the guidance of an MMJ advisor.
+A work of journalism is preferred and students are encouraged to find subject matter within the immediate region.